vic-ma/howtodismantle.github.io/_posts/2024-10-17-I-O-Lets-go-Understanding-the-Advantech-WISE-4012-module-and-use-Peakboard-to-do-some-magic-with-it.md

 ## Mastering MQTT access

-The next screenshot shows how to configure the MQTT datasource on the Peakboard side.
-The incoming message is a simple JSON file and we're using data path to access the information within the JSON.
-As shown in the image the actual values are translated directly to the columns of the output table, so no need to really process the JSON.
-It's done by the data source automatically.
+The next screenshot shows how to configure the MQTT data source on the Peakboard side.
+The incoming message is a JSON file, and we use a data path to access the information inside the JSON.

 {% highlight json %}
 {